dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 Analogous to a window function, this contextual aperture for past events and future expectations is rapidly expanding.
 It determines what information people consider relevent for framing and reexamining our perception of cause and effect.
-With this trend, the sets of information and historical events that we are willing to reevaluate is changing.
+With this trend, the scope historical events that we are willing to reevaluate is changing.

+- TODO: merge, rewrite quoted & connect

 > This particularly dangerous consequence of spectral decoherence is
 > not good for anyone.
-Unless nations work together, this could lead
+(Unless nations work together, this could lead
 > to the gradual ablation of causality, a critical dynamic discussed
-> later in this series.
+> later in this series.)

 - add quote from Biden on ~ "making hope and history rhyme"
   - from [The Cure at Troy](https://en.wikipedia.org/wiki/The_Cure_at_Troy)
-    -
   - related to Plato's Republic, where Socrates said myth should be structured so that the younger generation's conception of the world is shaped in a positive way by the hero's they look up to